primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 If you are making a referral to a user outside your system who is using another Primero instance, you simply select “Primero” in the drop down marked “What type of export do you want.”
 In this case, the file Primero exports will be a JSON file which can be imported into the remote Primero system.

-To specify which service a referral is for, go to the services form and click on the "refer" button on the header for any service you have saved.
+To specify which service a referral is for, go to the **Services** form and click on the "refer" button on the header for any service you have saved.

 ![](img/image83.png)

 Once you have clicked "refer" you will see the below modal.
 Once again, make sure you have consent \(or a consent override\), and select a user who will receive the referral.
-The service type should already be selected for you, based on what you entered in the Services form.
+The service type should already be selected for you, based on what you entered in the **Services** form.

 ![](img/image84.png)

 ## Relinquishing Referral

 Based on the deployment, you may have the ability to relinquish a case that has been referred to you.
 You can see if any cases have been referred to you on your dashboard.
-When you click on the Referrals and Transfers form for the case that has been referred to you, you will see a DONE button next to the referral that has been made to you.
+When you click on the **Referrals and Transfers** form for the case that has been referred to you, you will see a DONE button next to the referral that has been made to you.
 If you are done reviewing the case, you can click the done button.
 Once clicked, it will be removed from your case list and you will no longer have access to it.

 ![](img/image82.png)

 # Services

 A core part of the case management process is responding to the needs of a case.
-Primero manages these through the "Services" form and through the provision of services (sometimes also referred to as "responses").
+Primero manages these through the **Services** form and through the provision of services (sometimes also referred to as "responses").

 ## Services Form

-To add a service to a case, simply go into the Services form on the case edit page, and click the "add" button.
+To add a service to a case, simply go into the **Services** form on the case edit page, and click the "add" button.
 You will see a subform like the one in the picture below.
 Here, you can enter information on the service.

 ![](img/image96.png)